jiawlu/OSM2GMNS/docs/source/index.rst

 osm2gmns is an open-source Python package that enables users to conveniently obtain and manipulate any networks from `OpenStreetMap`_ (OSM).
+The core of osm2gmns is written using c++ for efficiency and the package is wrapped in Python for ease of use.

 With a single line of Python code, users can obtain and model drivable, bikeable, walkable, railway, and aeroway networks for any region in the world and output networks to CSV files in `GMNS`_ format for seamless data sharing and research collaboration. osm2gmns mainly focuses on providing researchers and